ONMO/OnMobileRBT/README.md

     - account: Provide the account code if any
     - customer: Provide the customer type if any
     - segment: Provide the segment if any
+    - type: Provide the client type if any

   Implementation